 };

-But Enumerable overrides this behavior:
+But Enumerable overrides some behavior:

 pub struct Enumerable;